Remembering Jane Wyman

-Her first marriage was as 16-year-old Jane Fulks, to salesman Ernest Wyman in April 1933.
+Born Sarah Jane Mayfield on January 5, 1917 in Saint Joseph, Missouri, her first marriage was as 16-year-old Jane Fulks, to salesman Ernest Wyman in April 1933.
 Jane had taken her foster father’s (Richard D. Fulks) last name, after her father died and her mother moved away.
 Ernest and Jane Wyman were divorced in 1935 after 2 years of marriage.

 In June 1937 Jane Wyman married for the second time, to businessman Myron Futterman.
 Myron Futterman and Wyman separated after 3 months, reportedly because she wanted children and he did not; their divorce was finalized in December 1938.

 (Ronald Reagan and a blonde Jane Wyman on their honeymoon in 1940 Photo: UPI)

 By the end of the 1939, Jane Wyman had already appeared in 40 feature films in small roles, and was beginning to make a name for herself in Hollywood.